moazmaksod/LabWise/docs/LabWise_backend-spec.md

-LabFlow Technical Specification: Data Architecture and API Design
+LabWise Technical Specification: Data Architecture and API Design

-Part 1: The LabFlow Data Architecture: A MongoDB Schema
+Part 1: The LabWise Data Architecture: A MongoDB Schema

 1.1 Core Architectural Principles

-The design of the LabFlow database schema is governed by a set of foundational principles derived directly from the system's core business objectives: ensuring unparalleled data integrity, facilitating stringent regulatory compliance, and enabling high-performance, scalable laboratory operations.1 The architecture is not merely a data store but an active component in enforcing the business rules and workflows that define a modern clinical laboratory.
+The design of the LabWise database schema is governed by a set of foundational principles derived directly from the system's core business objectives: ensuring unparalleled data integrity, facilitating stringent regulatory compliance, and enabling high-performance, scalable laboratory operations.1 The architecture is not merely a data store but an active component in enforcing the business rules and workflows that define a modern clinical laboratory.

 1.1.1 Rationale for a Document-Oriented Database (MongoDB)

 The selection of MongoDB as the core database technology is a strategic decision rooted in the nature of clinical laboratory data.
-The central entity in the LabFlow ecosystem is the Order, which represents a complete patient testing event.
+The central entity in the LabWise ecosystem is the Order, which represents a complete patient testing event.
 This event is a complex, hierarchical structure encompassing patient information, one or more physical samples, multiple tests performed on each sample, and the resulting data.
 In a traditional relational database, representing a single Order would necessitate joining across numerous tables (e.g., patients, orders, samples, tests, results).
 While normalized, this approach introduces significant performance overhead for read operations, which are the most common in a LIMS environment (e.g., fetching an order to view its status, retrieving results for a report).
 A document-oriented model, by contrast, allows for the Order to be stored as a single, rich JSON document.
 This structure naturally maps to the real-world entity, co-locating all related data.
 This co-location dramatically improves read performance, as a single query can retrieve the entire order without complex joins.
 Furthermore, MongoDB's flexible schema is highly advantageous in a clinical setting.
 As the laboratory introduces new, specialized tests, they may come with unique result formats or data fields.
 A document model can accommodate these variations without requiring disruptive, schema-wide migrations, providing essential agility.1

 1.1.2 Data Modeling Strategy: A Hybrid Approach to Relationships

-To balance the benefits of data co-location with the need for data consistency and a single source of truth, LabFlow will employ a hybrid data modeling strategy that intelligently combines data embedding with referencing.
+To balance the benefits of data co-location with the need for data consistency and a single source of truth, LabWise will employ a hybrid data modeling strategy that intelligently combines data embedding with referencing.
 ●	Embedding: Data that is intrinsically part of an object and has a one-to-few relationship will be embedded.
 For example, the test results for a specific sample are part of that sample's record and will be embedded within the Order document.
 This optimizes for the common use case of retrieving an order and all its results simultaneously.
 ●	Referencing: Data that has a one-to-many or many-to-many relationship, or data that is frequently updated and referenced by multiple other documents, will be stored in a separate collection and linked via an ObjectId reference.
 The canonical example is the Patient record.
 A single patient may have hundreds of orders over time.
 Storing the full patient demographic data in every order would lead to massive data duplication and create a consistency nightmare if the patient's address or phone number needed to be updated.
 Instead, each Order will store a reference to the single, authoritative Patient document.1